Best Phlebotomy Schools in Tennessee

 Even after you are certified, you will need continuing education to keep your credentials active.
 Certification agencies may require proof of ongoing professional development every few years.

-If you are ready to begin, here's what to do:
+If you are to get started, here’s what to do:

 1. Research programs from the list above.